 You can consider a range of effects when looking at different accoutrements.
 You might want to consider using lighter accoutrements, accoutrements that return further energy or accoutrements, which allow the shoe to be more fitted to the bottom.

-Running shoe midsoles are generally made from moulded accoutrements like EVA froth.
+Running shoe midsoles are generally made from molded accoutrements like EVA froth.
 The bottom of a shoe needs to be resilient and give grip, and frequently fabrics go on top to form the upper.

 The future of footwear

-I believe the future of running footwear is in sustainability and customisation.
+I believe the future of running footwear is in sustainability and customization.
 In future, people could be suitable to design their own shoes to their preference.
 I also believe shoes will be designed to more suit the requirements of the runner.
 For illustration, we might cover how someone runs in the lab and also design a brace of shoes specifically for them.

 One thing is certain, however.
 We still don’t completely understand what makes the stylish handling shoe and wisdom is crucial.
 We still have a long race ahead of us